 For someone who’s got dreams that seem impossible, fear would be inevitable and I am honestly scared shit that I might make it too late.
 I live far from my family and you’ll see within my articles how I’m stressing it out.
 Because I admit that sometimes I find it hard to live all by myself.
 This fact that I’m in far distance from them makes me feel motivated to keep the pace.
 I always have something to look forward to.
 Just like any other child, the goal is to make your parents proud.

 I went out of office leaving my coleagues on their laptops, and I kind of felt guilty for not doing the same.
 Maybe I was just too excited to go home and plan for my Holy Week trip.
-Surprisingly, I was able to draft an interestingly detailed 4-day trip itinerary that was actually planned out budget wise.
-I was thrilled that I was able to book an inn and a vehicle for my whole family.
-I’m finally seeing my mama and papa but grandpa told them he won’t be able to join this trip.
+Surprisingly, I was able to draft a detailed 4-day trip itinerary that was actually planned out budget-wise.
+I was thrilled that I’m able to book an inn and a vehicle for my whole family.
+I’m finally seeing my mama and papa but grandpa told them he won’t be able to join this year.
 I wonder why he changed his mind.
-I was really looking forward to telling him how healthy and well I am now especially that he’s always the one my mom assigned to look on me when I was ill and having the worst nausea in the world.
-The last time we saw each other was last Christmas and I’ve missed his birthday for four years already.
+I was really looking forward to telling him how healthy and well I am now especially that he’s always the one my mom assigned to look after me when I was ill and having the worst nausea in the world.
+The last time we saw each other was Christmas and I’ve missed his birthday for four years already.

 We are 5 in the family and I always have a spot for a plus one whenever we have plans, trips, excursions and it’s always for grandpa.